 Essentially, this new requirement (which was not part of the application when I got my first visa) is to further ensure that people are not entering Australia under the pretext of study when their true intention is to remain in Australia permanently.
 As this is the part of the 500 Visa process that seems to cause the most concern among applicants, I thought I’d just include the statement that I originally submitted with my 2016 Student Visa application below to show what passes as sufficient evidence.

 After studying in Australia at the University of Wollongong from 2013 to 2015 and receiving a Bachelor in Medical and Health Sciences, I formed a close professional relationship with a team of researchers at the University and have since been asked to come back and continue my research under an International Post-Graduate Tuition Award through UOW and a stipend awarded by the Australian Institute of Sport.
 Between completing my Bachelor in November 2015 to July 2016, I lived in Melbourne on a Working Holiday Visa to save money for continuing my education in Wollongong, and during this time I worked for ANZ Bank.
-Researchers at the University of Wollongong notified me in May 2016 that they brokered a deal with the Australian Institute of Sport to fund my research into the breast biomechanics of elite female athletes and I have since moved back to Wollongong to apply for a student visa to participate in this amazing research opportunity.
+Researchers at the University of Wollongong notified me in May 2016 that they brokered a deal with the Australian Institute of Sport to fund my research into biomechanics of elite female athletes and I have since moved back to Wollongong to apply for a student visa to participate in this amazing research opportunity.
 Pending future scholarship and grant opportunities, I may consider staying in Australia to complete a post-doc with the same research team (Biomechanics Research Lab at UOW).
 My interest in this course is genuine and is not purely to remain in Australia.

 This is honestly all I wrote for the GTE and it satisfied the requirement, so don’t stress.
 This statement may be longer depending on your personal circumstances, but it really just needs to include 3 things: